The short answer?

 I express hurt that people lie about me, sometimes plainly in public where I can see it because I’m tagged on the posts?
 An attack!

-The fact that I write sharply about the way that all fandom spaces that folks like to trot out as progressive because they’re largely made up of women and/or people of color is in and of itself an attack on fandom.
+The fact that I write sharply about the way that all fandom spaces that folks like to trot out as progressive because they’re largely made up of women and/or people of color are still racist is in and of itself an attack on fandom.
 Apparently.

 And that’s why I’m going to keep doing it.